How Long will My Comp Case Take?

 A. It is hard to answer that question because every case is different.

 New cases are usually assigned pre-trial dates.
-On a pre-trial date, usually very little has typically happened, except that magistrates assign trial dates for cases.
+On a pre-trial date, usually very little has typically happened, except that magistrates assign another date.
+The parties sometimes share information and records, and may begin some preliminary discussions about the case..

 Sometimes settlements can only be entered into if a worker has been approved for a disability pension; GM workers can’t apply for pensions until they’ve been off work for five months and approval can take several months on top of that.
 This can be a factor in the length of a case.
 If an worker is receiving Medicare, his or her attorney also needs to negotiate with the Social Security Administration regarding its statutory lien to some of the settlement monies.
 The Social Security Administration sometimes takes months to decide how much money, if any, they will demand from out of the settlement.